The True Cost of Dying in the UK in 2026

 Children's Funeral Fund

-In England, the Children's Funeral Fund covers burial or cremation fees for anyone under 18, or for a baby born after 24 weeks of pregnancy.
+In England, the Children's Funeral Fund covers burial or cremation fees for anyone under 18, or for a baby born after 24 weeks of pregnancy, plus up to £300 towards a coffin, shroud or casket.
 There is no means test.
 The funeral director applies directly on your behalf.
-Scotland, Wales, and Northern Ireland have separate but similar schemes.
+Wales waives the burial and cremation fees and adds a £500 contribution towards other costs.
+In Scotland, councils do not charge burial or cremation fees for under-18s and there is nothing to apply for.
+Northern Ireland pays a lump sum of £3,441 towards the funeral.

 Bereavement Support Payment